-The basic tail wag usually expresses friendliness and commonly a sign of reassurance for humans, mostly dogs, not to run away from them.
+The basic tail wag usually expresses friendliness and is commonly a sign of reassurance for humans, mostly dogs, not to run away from them.
 Also, tail wagging might be a signal of aggression for animals so be aware.

 Tail wagging is like sign language.
-Different directions and speed of wagging have different meanings.
+Different directions and speeds of wagging have different meanings.
 Some animals wag their tails fast if they are scared or anxious, and some animals wag their tails in different directions as a sign of showing different kinds of emotions.

 Why Do Dogs Wag Their Tails?

 Dogs are animals well-known for tail wagging.
 They are one of the friendliest animals on earth, and they are man’s best friends.
 There are different reasons why dogs wag their tails, but the common reason is to express their emotions.